Museums offer glimpse of history

 Ongoing exhibits include "John Cody: Audubon of Moths," which shows Cody's fascination with giant silk moths through painting.
 Cody premieres new watercolors he creates in the ever-changing exhibit.

-There is also the Discovery Room at Sternberg, a place for children to experience live animals and take part in hands-on projects, and an education floor with classrooms for learning activities.
+There is also the Discovery Room at Sternberg, a place for children of all ages to experience live animals and take part in hands-on projects, and an education floor with classrooms for learning activities.

 Admission prices are $8 for adults 13 through 59, $6 for seniors 60 and older, and $5 for youth 4 through 12.
 FHSU students with university identification cards are admitted for $4.